Give us a week: Businesses urge clarity on England lockdown

 With the four-week lockdown due to end on Dec.
 2, businesses forced to shut during November are hoping they will be able to reopen to salvage something of what is for many the most important trading period of the year.

-Under the terms of the lockdown in England, the country's hospitality sector, such as pubs, restaurants, golf courses, gyms, swimming pools and entertainment venues have had to close.
-Stores selling items deemed to be nonessential, such as books, clothing and sneakers, have also had to close though they can provide takeaway and online services.
+Under the lockdown in England, the hospitality sector, such as pubs, restaurants, and entertainment venues, have had to close.
+Stores selling items deemed nonessential, such as books, clothing and sneakers, have also had to close, though they can provide online services.

 The government has said it intends to revert to a localized approach when the lockdown ends, with areas still recording the most coronavirus infections facing the toughest restrictions.
 However, it has been reluctant to say what restrictions will be in place for any particular area.